corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3.1/cordapp-overview.md

 But the CorDapp JAR can also include other class definitions.
 These may include:

-* APIs and static web content: These are served by Corda’s built-in webserver.
-This webserver is not production-ready, and should be used for testing purposes only
+* APIs and static web content
 * Utility classes